ddmarchlewski/UFOs/README.md

 ![benton](https://user-images.githubusercontent.com/80054925/120112409-51878800-c13b-11eb-8ec4-5c2f44400568.png)

 ## Summary
 This page allows anyone to search through all the data within the data set by using the search bars.
-However, one major drawback is conforming if these sightings were true.
-I suggest showing how many people were at the site.
-Another suggestion is to add another search bar and have it search by length.
-One final suggestion is to update the page with more recent sightings.
+However, one major drawback is confirming if these sightings were true.
+I suggest showing how many people were at each site when it happened.
+Another suggestion is to keep updating the page with more recent sightings.